Dislocated shoulder

 Diagnosis

-A health care provider inspects the affected area for tenderness, swelling or deformity and checks for signs of nerve or blood vessel injury.
-An X-ray of the shoulder joint can show the dislocation and possibly reveal broken bones or other damage to the shoulder joint.
+A healthcare professional examines the injured area for tenderness, swelling and changes in shape.
+The exam also includes a check for signs of nerve or blood vessel injury.
+An X-ray of the shoulder joint is the best way to confirm that the shoulder is dislocated.
+A CT scan or MRI may be needed to identify broken bones or other damage to the joint.

 Treatment

-- Closed reduction.
-In this procedure, some gentle maneuvers might help move the shoulder bones back into position.
-Depending on the amount of pain and swelling, a muscle relaxant or sedative or, rarely, a general anesthetic might be given before moving the shoulder bones.
-When the shoulder bones are back in place, severe pain should improve almost immediately.
+• Closed reduction.
+In this procedure, gentle movements may help move the upper arm bones back into position.
+Depending on the amount of pain and swelling, a muscle relaxant or sedative is given before moving the bones.
+Rarely, general anesthesia medicines may be given so that you are asleep during the procedure.
+When the bones are back in place, severe pain typically improves almost immediately.

-- Surgery.
-Surgery might help those with weak shoulder joints or ligaments who have repeated shoulder dislocations despite strengthening and rehabilitation.
-In rare cases, damaged nerves or blood vessels might require surgery.
-Surgical treatment might also reduce the risk of re-injury in young athletes.
+• Surgery.
+Surgery may help those with weak shoulder joints or ligaments who have repeated shoulder dislocations even after strengthening and rehabilitation.
+In rare cases, damaged nerves or blood vessels may require surgery.
+Surgical treatment may reduce the risk of reinjury in young athletes.

-- Medication.
-A pain reliever or a muscle relaxant might provide comfort while the shoulder heals.
+• Medicine.
+A pain reliever or a muscle relaxant may provide comfort while the shoulder heals after treatment.

-- Rehabilitation.
-When the splint or sling is no longer needed, a rehabilitation program can help restore range of motion, strength and stability to the shoulder joint.
+• Rehabilitation.
+When a splint or sling is no longer needed, a rehabilitation program can help restore range of motion, strength and stability to the shoulder joint.

 Try these steps to help ease discomfort and encourage healing after being treated for a dislocated shoulder:

-- Rest the shoulder.
-Don't repeat the specific action that caused the shoulder to dislocate.
-Try to avoid painful movements.
-Limit heavy lifting or overhead activity until the shoulder feels better.
+• Rest the shoulder.
+Don't repeat the action that caused the shoulder to dislocate.
+Try to avoid movements that cause pain.
+Limit heavy lifting and any activity where you have to reach over your head until the shoulder feels better.

-- Apply ice then heat.
+• Apply ice, then heat.
 Putting ice on the shoulder helps reduce inflammation and pain.
-Use a cold pack, a bag of frozen vegetables or a towel filled with ice cubes for 15 to 20 minutes at a time.
-Do this every couple of hours the first day or two.
+Use a cold pack, a bag of frozen vegetables, or a bag of ice wrapped in a towel for 15 to 20 minutes at a time.
+Always put a thin cloth between your skin and ice.
+Do this every couple of hours for the first day or two.

-- Take pain relievers.
-Medications such as aspirin, ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others) might help relieve pain.
+• Take pain relievers.
+Medicines such as aspirin, ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve) or acetaminophen (Tylenol, others) might help relieve pain.
 Follow label directions and stop taking the drugs when the pain improves.

-- Maintain the range of motion of the shoulder.
-After one or two days, your health care provider might have you do some gentle exercises to help maintain the shoulder's range of motion.
+• Maintain the range of motion of the shoulder.
+After one or two days, your healthcare professional may have you do some gentle exercises to help maintain the shoulder's range of motion.
 Being inactive can cause joints to stiffen.

 Once the injury heals and the shoulder has good range of motion, keep exercising.
-Daily shoulder stretches and a shoulder-strengthening and stability program might help prevent another dislocation.
-Your health care provider can help plan an appropriate exercise routine.
+Daily shoulder stretches and a shoulder-strengthening and stability program may help prevent another dislocation.
+Ask your healthcare professional to help you plan an appropriate exercise routine.

 Preparing for an appointment

-Depending on the severity of the injury, your primary care provider or the emergency room doctor might recommend that an orthopedic surgeon examine the injury.
+Depending on the severity of the injury, the healthcare professional you see first may recommend that an orthopedic surgeon examine the injury.

 What you can do

-- The names and doses of all medications and dietary supplements you take
+• The names and doses of all medicines and dietary supplements you take.

-For a dislocated shoulder, some basic questions might include:
+For a dislocated shoulder, some basic questions may include:

-- How can I protect myself from re-injuring my shoulder?
+• How can I protect myself from injuring my shoulder again?

 What to expect from your doctor